Fredericka Mandelbaum: Public image

 Mandelbaum was nicknamed in the New York press as "Mother" Mandelbaum.
 The origins of this nickname are speculative.
 The press may have found irony in calling a woman, often described with antisemitic overtones as “a German Jewess with large, coarse features, almost masculine in appearance, restless black eyes, and a dark, florid complexion,” "Mother."
 Other explanations include her protective nature towards criminals and her role as a devoted mother of four.

 Mandelbaum has been described as "a kind of folk anti-hero, winning the grudging admiration of her foes".

 The Brooklyn Daily Eagle described Mandelbaum, possibly with a hint of irony, as "a most respectable and philanthropic receiver of stolen goods in New York."

-In literature
+Biographies

 Mandelbaum is the subject of J. North Conway's 2014 book Queen of Thieves: The True Story of “Marm” Mandelbaum and Her Gangs of New York, as well as Margalit Fox's book The Talented Mrs. Mandelbaum: The Rise and Fall of an American Organized-Crime Boss, published in 2024.